EvanLDouglass/MITx/README.md

 # MITx
-A repository containing assignments for CS classes provided by MIT on the edX platform
+A repository containing assignments for CS classes provided by MIT on the edX platform.